Lana-C/git-test/yolo-training-docker/README.md

+*NOTE: Training as described below runs successfully on a local machine, however wen run within the docker container the tfnet.train() command gets stuck without outputing any result (cause unknown) - it could be OOM error - needs to be checked on other machine*

 # YOLO Training - Docker image

 Provided Dockerfile can be used to build a Docker image for training of YOLO object detection algorithm using [darkflow](https://github.com/thtrieu/darkflow) implementation.
 It is based on the tensorflow image.